mendix/docker-mendix-buildpack/README.md

 For build you can provide next arguments:

 - **BUILD_PATH** indicates where the application model is located.
 It is a root directory of an unzipped .MDA or .MPK file.
 In the latter case, this is the directory where your .MPR file is located.
 Must be within [build context](https://docs.docker.com/engine/reference/commandline/build/#extended-description).
-Defalts to `./project`.
+Defaults to `./project`.
 - **CF_BUILDPACK** is a version of CloudFoundry buildpack.
 Defaults to `master`.
-For stable pipelines it's recommended to use fixed version.
+For stable pipelines, it's recommended to use a fixed version.

 ### Startup

-To start the container, it is required to provide the container with the password to create a administrative account of your mendix application **ADMIN_PASSWORD** and the **DATABASE_ENDPOINT** as you can see in the example below:
+To start the container, it is required to provide the container with the password to create an administrative account of your mendix application **ADMIN_PASSWORD** and the **DATABASE_ENDPOINT** as you can see in the example below:

 ```